Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

-Using an inductive proof based on Lemma~\ref{lem:ChordalNiceTreedecomp}, we will now characterize the shape of CSGs for $(k-2)$-connected $k$-colorable chordal graphs.
-This requires the following two definitions.
-For integers $m,k$ with $1\le m\le k$, a labeled graph $H,\ell$ is an {\em $(m,k)$-color-complete graph} if there exists a set $T$ with $|T|=m$ such that: \begin{itemize} \item for all vertices $v\in V(H)$, $\ell(v)$ is a $k$-coloring of a complete graph on vertex set $T$, \item every such $k$-coloring of $T$ appears at exactly one vertex of $H$, and \item two vertices of $H$ are adjacent if and only if their labels differ on exactly one element of $T$. \end{itemize} From this definition it follows that for every pair of integers $m$ and $k$, there is a unique $(m,k)$-color complete graph, up to the choice of $T$.
+We need some extra definitions.
+For integers $m,k$ with $1\le m\le k$, a labeled graph $(H,\ell)$ is an {\em $(m,k)$-color-complete graph} if there exists a set $T$ with $|T|=m$ such that: \begin{itemize} \item for all vertices $v\in V(H)$, $\ell(v)$ is a $k$-coloring of a complete graph on vertex set~$T$, \item every such $k$-coloring of $T$ appears at exactly one vertex of $H$, and \item two vertices of $H$ are adjacent if and only if their labels differ on exactly one element of~$T$. \end{itemize} From this definition it follows that for every pair of integers $m$ and $k$, there is a unique $(m,k)$-color complete graph, up to the choice of $T$.
 An $(m,k)$-color-complete graph has $k!/(k-m)!$ vertices (this is the number of ways to $k$-color a complete graph on $m$ vertices), and every vertex has degree $m(k-m)$.
-In particular, if $m=k$ then the graph consists of $k!$ isolated vertices (which is a forest).
-A labeled graph $H,\ell$ is said to satisfy the {\em injective neighborhood property (INP)} if for every vertex $u\in V(H)$ and every pair of distinct neighbors $v,w\in N(u)$, it holds that $\ell(v)\not=\ell(w)$.
-Note that $(m,k)$-color-complete graphs trivially satisfy the \INP.
+In particular, if $m=k$ then the graph consists of $k!$ isolated vertices (meaning that the graph is a forest).
+A labeled graph $(H,\ell)$ is said to satisfy the {\em injective neighborhood property} (INP) if for every vertex $u\in V(H)$ and every pair of distinct neighbors $v,w\in N(u)$, it holds that $\ell(v)\not=\ell(w)$.
+Note that $(m,k)$-color-complete graphs trivially satisfy the INP.

+We will now show that for the graphs we consider, the following invariant is maintained by introduce, forget and join operations: